nodegit/nodegit/README.md

     * Some unit tests
     * Some documented source code
     * Useable build/code quality check tools
-    * NodeJS application that can be configured/built/installed via source and NPM
+    * Node.js application that can be configured/built/installed via source and NPM
     * An API that can be easily extended with convenience methods in JS
     * An API that offers a familiar clean syntax that will make adoption and use much more likely
     * Open for public testing